-In the paper, the influence of increasing concentration of RE implanted into ALD-ZnO epitaxial layers on the structural, optical as well as electrical properties was thoroughly investigated.
+In the paper, the influence of increasing concentration of RE-implanted into ALD-ZnO epitaxial layers on the structural, optical as well as electrical properties were thoroughly investigated.
 Our results demonstrate that the concentration quenching effect observed in the optical and electrical studies is connected with the threshold of the plastic deformation.

-Our studies of the implantation process shown, that the defect accumulation in RE ion-implanted ZnO film is a complicated multistep process leading to the transformation of structural defects to their new form.
-We have found that ion bombardment with a low fluence (below 2×10^{14} /cm2) does not cause the damage in the (0001) direction.
-However, as demonstrated by our previous works, an increase of stress along the c-direction with increasing ions fluences can be expected.
-Consequently, interstitial atoms, small point clusters and dislocation loops in other than the (0001) direction are formed.
-When the critical value of the stress has been achieved, a plastic deformation due to the dislocation slip takes place, leading to the formation of dislocation tangles, stacking faults, crystal mosaic as well as large defect clusters.
-The nature of these clusters needs to be further studied.
-For RE implanted ZnO-ALD films, the threshold of such process (maximum of the stress) was evaluated for the ion fluence about 1.5×10^{15} /cm2, which corresponds to the values of ~8 dpa.
-This process seems to be completely finished for the fluencies above 5×10^{15} /cm2.
-After implantation, a part of implanted RE atoms is located at the substitutional lattice positions along the (0001) direction.
-However, a substitutional fraction of RE ions decreases as a function of increasing ion fluence.
-Any significant difference in the accumulation processes and behavior of Yb and Er ions in the ZnO matrix was not noticed.
+Our studies of the implantation process effect shown, that the defect accumulation in ionimplanted ZnO is a complicated multistep process leading to the transformation of structural defects to their new form.
+We have found that ion bombardment with a low fluence (below $2 \times 10^{14}$ /cm) does not cause the damage in (0001) direction, however as suggested in our previous works, the increase of stress along c-plane with increasing ions fluences was noticed.
+Consequently, interstitial atoms, small point clusters and dislocation loops in other than (0001) directions are formed.
+When the critical value of the stress has been achieved, plastic deformation due to the dislocation slip takes place leading to the formation of dislocation tangles, stacking faults, crystal mosaic as well as large defect clusters.
+These cluster defects act as the radiative centers, so most likely are related to $RE^{3+}$ .
+However, the nature of these clusters needs to be further studied.
+For RE implanted ZnO-ALD films the threshold of such process (maximum of stress) was evaluated for the ion fluence about $1.5 \times 10^{15}$ /cm, which corresponds to the values of $\sim 8$ dpa and this process seems to be completely finished for the fluencies above $5 \times 10^{15}$ /cm.
+After implantation, a part of implanted RE atoms is located in the substitutional lattice position in [0001] direction.
+However, a substitutional fraction decreases as a function of increasing ion fluence.
+Significant difference in the accumulation processes and behavior of Yb and Er ions in the ZnO matrix was not noticed.

-An increase of stress for higher RE fluence also contributes to an enhanced packing of RE centers.
-Consequently, the transfer energy between RE centers becomes easier, resulting in the enhanced probability of losing the excitation energy by non-radiative processes, thus reducing the RE3+ luminescence.
-Interestingly, above the plastic transformation threshold the PL intensity from RE3+ increases again as a function of ion fluencies with a tendency to saturate.
-It can be associated with the precipitations and agglomeration of RE in the ZnO lattice which is accompanied by the creation of various defects clusters as observed in the PL response in the visible region.
-Because of that, the similar luminance efficiency was obtained for the fluencies of 1×10^{15} and 5×10^{15} /cm2.
-These changes are consistent with the characteristic course of resistivity versus ion fluence dependence, because the agglomeration of interstitial RE may lead to the deactivation of a part of RE ions.
+An increase of stress and RE concentration with the increasing of RE ions fluence also contributes to an increase in the density of packed RE centers, which is highest when the critical value of stress is achieved.
+Consequently, the transfer energy between RE centers becomes easier, resulting in the enhanced probability of losing the excitation energy by non-radiative processes, thus reducing the $RE^{3+}$ luminescence.
+Interestingly, above the plastic transformation threshold the PL intensity from $RE^{3+}$ increases again as a function of ion fluencies with tend to saturate.
+It can be associated with the precipitations of RE into ZnO in cluster form (most likely connected with other native defects in the matrix) and/or their location in the mosaic boundary.
+Because of that the same luminance efficiency level for the fluencies of $1 \times 10^{15}$ and $5 \times 10^{15}$ /cm was obtained.
+We have also shown that the plastic deformation leads also to strengthen the process of rejection of originally substitutional RE ion to the interstitial positions, which is usually connected with the change of RE the valence state from 2+ to 3+.
+Moreover, other acceptor-like defects such as Oi and VZn can appear.
+These changes seem to explain the characteristic course of the dependence of resistivity on the ion fluence.